Social care home equipment from your local borough or district council

 Heat detectors

-This sensor detects high or low temperatures within the property.
-It is particularly useful in detecting conditions that could lead to hypothermia.
+Detects high or low temperatures within the property.
+Is useful in detecting conditions that can lead to hypothermia.

 Keysafes

-A keysafe allows access to your property for trusted people.
-They can be helpful in an emergency of if you've had a fall.
+Allows someone to access your house or flat.
+They can be helpful in an emergency or if you've had a fall.

 Pill dispensers